Sanidhya14321/Sanidhya14321/README.md

 Now, I am currently working on :
 Mastering Next.js so that I could further grow my full-stack experience Exploring Advanced React
-Building projects that are neat and easy to use with silky animations.
+Building projects that are neat, futuristic and easy to use with silky animations.

 Why I am looking forward to:
 Full-Stack Development- Building an application end-to-end and making sure all layers are seamless